About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Curtis earned his BA degree with High Honors from Eastern Illinois University and his JD degree from USC Gould, where he served as Vice Chair of the Hale Moot Court Honors Program.
+Curtis earned his BA degree with high honors from Eastern Illinois University, and his JD degree from USC Gould School of Law, where he served as vice chair of the Hale Moot Court Honors Program.
 In 2011, he established the James B. Curtis Endowed Scholarship at USC Law.
-His 2016 gift named the Hale Moot Court Honors Board office at USC Law.
+His 2016 gift named the Hale Moot Court Honors Board office at the USC Gould School of Law.

 FACULTY IN THE NEWS